wesgdev1/wesgdev1/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Software development
+- 🌱 Full stack software developer
 - 📫 How to reach me: wesgdev1@gmail.com

 <!--